charliecalvert/CloudNotes/Assignments/CopyToS3Part01.md

 Your secret key will look like this: **wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY**

 More information is available in the [AWS security credential docs](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html):

+## Set up the Static Site

+The files you need are here:

+-  JsObjects JavaScript NodeCode StaticSite

+## Templates

+- The html pieces (start, nav, etc)
+- The bootstrap files and elvenware log

+- JsObjects Utilities Templates
+- You need the Images, Styles and Scripts folders.

 ## Copying Files on Linux